zyr3x/opengeminiai-studio/README.md

 ## ✨ Features

--   **OpenAI API Compatibility:** Seamlessly use Gemini models with tools built for the OpenAI API.
+-   **OpenAI API Compatibility:** Seamlessly use Gemini models with tools built for the OpenAI API, including streaming and function calling.
--   **Web Interface:** A user-friendly UI to configure your API key, manage prompts, define MCP tools, and test models in a chat interface.
+-   **Advanced Web Interface:** A comprehensive UI featuring multi-chat management, file uploads, an image generation playground, and persistent conversation history.
+-   **Powerful Prompt Control:** Define system prompts to guide model behavior and create dynamic prompt overrides that trigger on keywords.
+-   **Local File Embedding:** Automatically include local images and PDFs in your prompts from any API client using `image_path=` and `pdf_path=` syntax—perfect for IDE integration.
--   **MCP Tools Support:** Enables powerful, structured function calling capabilities with Gemini.
+-   **MCP Tools Support:** Integrates with external tools via the Multi-Tool Communication Protocol (MCP) for advanced, structured function calling.
--   **Easy Deployment:** Get up and running in minutes with a single Docker command.
+-   **Easy Deployment:** Get up and running in minutes with Docker or standard Python setup.
 -   **Flexible Configuration:** Manage settings via the web UI, `.env` file, or environment variables.
--   **Lightweight & Fast:** Built on Flask with a minimal resource footprint using the official Python 3.12 image.
+-   **Lightweight & Fast:** Built on Flask with a minimal resource footprint.

 ## 🚀 Quick Start with Docker